ariesjia/single-spa-riot/README.md

 ## Options

-All options are passed to single-spa-vue via the `opts` parameter when calling `singleSpaVue(opts)`.
+All options are passed to single-spa-riot via the `opts` parameter when calling `singleSpaRiot(opts)`.
 The following options are available:

 - `domElementGetter`: (required) the callback to get root component mount element.
 - `rootComponent`: (optional and replaces `appOptions.loadRootComponent`) the root riot component.